Find helpful tips to get you to your plane relaxed and on time.

 Animal owners must report all messes (urination/defecation) to the airport by using a white courtesy phone or by calling 503-460-4449, and must remain at the location until a janitorial person arrives.

 Please be aware that animals that are not traveling with their owner or being shipped by air are not allowed inside the terminal.

 Pet Relief Areas

-An outdoor area outside the airport´s baggage claim level (north side).
-The area is well-lit and covered with barkdust.
-Exit the terminal opposite carousel 9 and turn left to the pet relief area adjacent to police and motorcycle parking.
+An outdoor area outside the airport´s baggage claim level (south side).
+Exit the terminal near the MAX Light Rail and walk straight ahead to the pet relief area adjacent to police parking.
+Pet waste bags and receptacles are provided for your convenience.
 Animals must be leashed.